panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 type: post
 ---

-The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) has become the native way to fetch resources in Frontend applications.
-While `fetch()` is generally easy to use, you should be aware of a couple of nuances.
+The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is the default tool to make network in web applications.
+While `fetch()` is generally easy to use, there some nuances to be aware of.

-In this post, I'll show you the common scenarios of how to use Fetch API with `async/await` syntax.
+In this post, you'll find the common scenarios of how to use `fetch()` with `async/await` syntax.
 You'll understand how to fetch data, handle fetch errors, cancel a fetch request, and more.

 ```toc
 ```

 ## 1. Intro to *fetch()*

 The Fetch API accesses resources across the network.
-You can make HTTP requests (`GET`, `POST`), download, and upload files.
+You can make HTTP requests (using `GET`, `POST` and other methods), download, and upload files.

 To start a request, call the special function `fetch()`: